orchidsoftware/orchid.software/docs/en/docs/rows.md

 }
 ```

-For reuse, you can create a class by running the command:
+To make the `Row` layout more reusable, you can create a custom class by running the following command:

 ```php
 php artisan orchid:rows Appointment
 ```

-In the directory `app/Orchid/Layouts`, a new class will be created where the fields can be defined:
+This will create a new class in the `app/Orchid/Layouts` directory where you can define your fields:

 ```php
 namespace App\Orchid\Layouts;